John-Kingham/John-Kingham/README.md

 # Goals
-* To learn about modern software development
+* To work as a software or data engineer
-* To contribute to some interesting projects
+* To help make the global economy more sustainable
 # Background
 * 1998-2001: IBM RPG Analyst/Programmer in the insurance industry
 * 2001-2002: Java J2EE developer at a London-based start-up